FlexiGIS/FlexiGIS/doc/source/module/module1.rst

 .. _Module I:

-Module I: Spartial urban energy system platform
+Module I: Spatial urban energy system platform
 ================================================
 This module establishes urban energy infrastructure.
-It extracts, acquires and processes urban georeferenced data extracted from `OpenStreetMap`_.
+It extracts, acquires and processes urban geo-referenced data extracted from `OpenStreetMap`_.
-In order to extract the `OpenStreetMap`_ georeferenced datasets of urban energy infrustructure and its required features, this module derives an automatised extraction procedure.
-Firstly, the raw `OpenStreetMap`_ data is downloaded from the `OpenStreetMap`_ database for the invistigated urban space from `Geofabrik`_.
+In order to extract the `OpenStreetMap`_ georeferenced datasets of urban energy infrastructure and its required features, this module derives an automatised extraction procedure.
+Firstly, the raw `OpenStreetMap`_ data is downloaded from the `OpenStreetMap`_ database for the investigated urban space from `Geofabrik`_.
 Second, the `OpenStreetMap`_ datasets are filtered for the respective case study defined by a .poly file using `osmosis`_, an open source java tool.
-The `OpenStreetMap`_ data are filtered for the follwoing OSM tags: landuse, building, and highway.
+The `OpenStreetMap`_ data are filtered for the following OSM tags: landuse, building, and highway.

 .. note::